-Sultan Shakriar, an unreasonable and angry ruler, becomes convinced that women can’t be trusted.
+Sultan Shakriar, an unreasonable and angry ruler, is convinced that women can’t be trusted.
 He decides to marry every woman in his land, one by one, only to execute them the day after the wedding night.

-This horrible plan continues for many years until it’s Scheherazade’s turn to get married.
-Scheherazade is the daughter of one of the Sultan's advisors.
+This horrible plan continues for many years, until it’s Scheherazade’s turn to get married.
+Scheherazade is the daughter of one of the Sultan’s advisors.
 She is very clever and loves reading books.
-Scheherazade comes up with a cunning plan to save her own life; on her wedding night she will tell the Sultan a magical story.
+Scheherazade comes up with a cunning plan to save her life; on her wedding night she will tell the Sultan a magical story.
 When the morning arrives she will leave the story unfinished, on a cliffhanger.
-The Sultan will be desperate to know how the story ends and demand to know what happens next, but Scheherazade will make him wait until the following night to find out.
+The Sultan will be desperate to know how the story ends and will demand to know what happens next, but Scheherazade will make him wait until the following night to find out.
 She will keep this going night after night, surviving execution each morning.

 Creative project: re-create Scheherazade in class